wp-plugins/amr-ical-events-list/readme.txt

 Requires at least: 2.8
 Tested up to: 3.3.1
-Version: 4.0.24
+Version: 4.0.25
 Stable tag: trunk

 Event Calendar or Agenda list, add tab views, multiple ics files, handles any recurring event according to the ical spec.
 Very customisable listings or box calendars.
 This version uses ics as input.
-Upgrade option for ics feed generation, taxonomies etc
+Upgrade option for ics feed generation, taxonomies etc.  Tested with amr-events 3.0.9.

 == Description ==